Entwicklung von kombinierten Methoden

 (Shear Rheology - IR-Spectroscopy)

-Selected related articles connected to research strand 4: Combined methods
+Selected related articles for research strand 2

 Please see also the full list of publications